Torture of slaves in the United States: Restraints

 A fugitive slave named John or Jack was put in Oktibbeha County, Mississippi jail in 1850; when he was captured he had an iron collar with bell attached.
 The Bullock Museum in Texas holds a belled slave collar.
 Mary Gaffney, interviewed for the WPA Slave Narratives Project, told the interviewer that "back there in Mississippi I'se saw slaves wear bells because they would get a pass and not come home when Maser would tell them to and for being contrary.
 Them bells was fixes on a brace so'es the slave could not hold the clapper or get them off."
 The Henry Ford in Dearborn, Michigan holds a hooked collar used on slaves; "Slaves known for running away might have had to wear an iron collar like this, for punishment or to prevent them from running away again.
 The hooks caught on bushes or tree limbs, causing a violent jerking to the individual's head and neck."

 In 1820 a 21-year-old man named William was picked up by the Wilkinson County jailor "with a large iron on his right leg, and a trace chain around his neck, locked on with a padlock."
 In 1834, a runaway slave, named Henry (Hal for short) was picked up in Murfreesboro, Tennessee, at which time he "had on his wrists a pair of negro traders' hand cuffs broken."
 Lamb was wearing a leg iron when he escaped a plantation near Pinckneyville, Mississippi in 1818.
 A runaway slave ad placed in a New Orleans newspaper in 1839 mentioned that the missing man, "WILLIAM, or BILL, a cook by trade...had a chain to his leg when he left the City Hotel, Common Street."

-In Slave Life in Georgia John Brown described accompanying Bob Freeman when he took prisoners from Theophilus Freeman's jail to the blacksmith to have shackles put on and removed.
-A plantation record book from Georgia records the fees charged by the blacksmith for this service: "May, 1852, Taking off Irons from Negro, $2.00; Ironing a Negro, $3.50".
 According to a slave testimony published in The Emancipator, "It is very common for slaves to run away into the woods after being badly whipped.
 They are forced to, for they cannot do their tasks, and so they have to stay in the woods till they get well.
 Sometimes they stay there five or six weeks till they are taken, or are driven back by hunger.
 I have known a great many who never came back; they were whipped so bad they never got well, but died in the woods, and their bodies have been found by people hunting.
 White men come in sometimes with collars and chains and bells, which they had taken from dead slaves.
 They just take off their irons and then leave them, and think no more about them."